Heart Palpitations Anxiety Symptoms

 In rare cases, heart palpitations can be caused by an underlying medical condition.
 This is why we recommend you discuss this symptom with your doctor to rule out all other possible causes.

-Behaving anxiously activates the stress response, which immediately causes specific physiological, psychological, and emotional changes in the body that enhance the body's ability to deal with a threat—to either fight with or flee from it—which is the reason this response is often referred to as the fight or flight response.
+As it pertains to stress, behaving anxiously activates the stress response, which immediately causes specific physiological, psychological, and emotional changes in the body that enhance the body's ability to deal with a threat—to either fight with or flee from it—which is the reason this response is often referred to as the fight or flight response.

 Part of the stress response changes include stimulating the heart rate in order to circular blood throughout the body so that it is better equipped to deal with a threat.
+This stimulating effect can cause heart palpitations.

 When heart palpitations are caused by apprehensive behavior and the accompanying stress response changes, calming yourself down will bring an end to the stress response and its changes.
 As your body recovers from the active stress response, heart palpitations should subside and you should return to your normal self.
 Keep in mind that it can take up to 20 minutes or more for the body to recover from a major stress response.
 But this is normal and shouldn’t be a cause for concern.